Grammar

 Introducing Basic Vocabulary and Subject-Verb Agreement

 To facilitate understanding, introduce learners to basic vocabulary associated with the present simple tense.
-This includes verbs commonly used to express routines, habits, and general truths.
+This includes verbs and commonly used expressions to talk about routines, habits, and general truths.
 Additionally, emphasize the concept of subject-verb agreement, explaining the rules for matching the verb form with the subject, particularly in the case of third-person singular subjects.

 Creating Context and Relevance Through Real-Life Examples and Scenarios